 Richie Unterberger is the author of numerous rock history books, including volumes on the Beatles, the Who, the Velvet Underground, Bob Marley, and 1960s folk-rock, which played a large part in the 1969 Woodstock Festival.
 He teaches courses on rock history at several Bay Area colleges, including the University of San Francisco and San Francisco State.
 His next book, to be published by Taschen in 2021, is San Francisco: Portrait of a City.

 Good to know: We are staying on top of the updates regarding COVID-19 and will continue to follow all CDC recommendations.
-This program will take place either way, whether in-person or virtually and we’ll let you know in advance if we change to a virtual format.
+This program will go on either way, whether in-person or virtually.

 Support the JCCSF